 With the rise in the availability of more advanced UTI testing techniques, the possible link between recurrent UTI and Interstitial Cystitis (IC) has once again come under the spotlight.

-Science has provided new ways to look at chronic urinary tract conditions.
-In the case of Interstitial Cystitis, where standard urine culturing has been unable to pinpoint the cause, DNA sequencing has identified infection in thousands of IC patients.
+In the case of IC, where standard urine culture has been unable to pinpoint the cause, DNA sequencing has identified infection in thousands of IC patients.

 Dr Hsieh uses these testing techniques that look at the urinary microbiome, rather than relying solely on the standard urine culture, which has been shown to be very inaccurate.